hynek/stamina/docs/instrumentation.md

 # Instrumentation

-*stamina* tries to do the right thing without configuration.
+*stamina* tries to do give you the best-possible observability of your application's retrying without any configuration.

 ## Metrics